Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Introduction

 \subsection{Related work}

 Our work is closely related to but also clearly distinctive from several lines of existing research.
 We review related literature for comparison. \paragraph{Structure learning with latent permutations.} The estimation problem of~\eqref{eq:gmd} falls into the general category of structured learning with \emph{latent permutation}.
-Models involving latent permutations have recently received a surge of interest, include graphons~\citep{chan2014consistent,klopp2017oracle}, stochastic transitivity models~\citep{chatterjee2015matrix,shah2019low}, statistical seriation~\citep{flammarion2019optimal,hutter2020estimation}, and graph matching~\citep{ding2021efficient,livi2013graph}.
-These methods, however, are developed for matrices; the tensor counterparts are far less well understood.
-Table~\ref{tab:comp} summarizes the most related works to ours. \citet{pananjady2020isotonic} studied the permuted tensor estimation under isotonic constraints.
-We find that our smooth model results in a much faster rate $\tO(d^{-(m-1)})$ than the rate $\tO(d^{-1})$ for isotonic models.
+Models involving latent permutations have recently received a surge of interest, including graphons~\citep{chan2014consistent,klopp2017oracle}, stochastic transitivity models~\citep{chatterjee2015matrix,shah2019low}, statistical seriation~\citep{flammarion2019optimal,hutter2020estimation}, and graph matching~\citep{ding2021efficient,livi2013graph}.
+These methods, however, are developed for matrices; the tensor counterparts are understood much less well.
+Table~\ref{tab:comp} summarizes the most related works to ours.
+Pananjady and Samworth~\citep{pananjady2022isotonic} studied the permuted tensor estimation under isotonic constraints.
+We find that our smooth model achieves a much faster rate $\tO(d^{-(m-1)})$ than the rate $\tO(d^{-1})$ for isotonic models.
 The works~\citep{balasubramanian2021nonparametric,li2019nearest} studied similar smooth models as ours, but we gain substantial improvement in both statistics and computations. \citet{balasubramanian2021nonparametric} developed a (non-polynomial-time) clustering-based algorithm with a rate $\tO(d^{-2m/(m+2)})$. \citet{li2019nearest} developed a (polynomial-time) nearest neighbor estimation with a rate $\tO(d^{-\lfloor m/3\rfloor})$.
 Neither approach investigates the minimax optimality.
 By contrast, we develop a polynomial-time algorithm with a fast rate $\tO(d^{-(m-1)})$ under mild conditions.
 The optimality of our estimator is safeguarded by matching a minimax lower bound.